saugatrajbhandari/saugatrajbhandari/README.md

 ## Namaste 🙏 I'm Saugat!

 - 🔭 I’m currently working on backend web application
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning React js
 - 👯 I’m looking to collaborate on Python and Javascript
 - 🤔 I’m looking for help with finding a backend developer position
 - 📫 How to reach me: **saugatrajbhandari47@gmail.com**